QuiteAFancyEmerald/Holy-Unblocker/README.md

 - Cookie Authorization
 - Filters

-## Vauge Explanation for Beginners With External Proxies
+## Vauge Explanation for Beginners With External Proxies and Hosting
 You will first want to host your proxies locally or externally.
 Somes good hosting options (both free and paid):
 - <a href="https://heroku.com">Heroku</a> (Free)